json-moore/Frontend-Mentor-Huddle-Landing-Page/README.md

 # Frontend-Mentor-Huddle-Landing-Page
+This is my first ever Web Development project.
-First Project using Frontend Mentor.
-Building a responsive landing page.
+Working on building this responsive landing page using Frontend Mentor.